 “Rubber Jellyfish took me over three years to make.
 I actually had two children over the process (one during production and one during post production) so I can literally say that this film has been a labour of love.
 Despite the challenge of creating a film with one and then two little kids to look after at the same time, I pressed on because as I started investigating the topic, a very interesting story started to unfold that I felt people deserved to know about.
 Eventually a community began to build around the project which has resulted in a finished film that has made a significant global impact and something I am very proud of!
-The film explores the surprising damage that helium balloons are causing to endangered marine wildlife and unravels the balloon industry green washing that has lead consumers to believe that latex balloons are 100% biodegradable and environmentally friendly.
+The film explores the surprising damage that helium balloons are causing to endangered marine wildlife and unravels the balloon industry greenwashing that has lead consumers to believe that latex balloons are 100% biodegradable and environmentally friendly.
 This has in turn lead to the popularity of balloon release ceremonies and countless animal fatalities as a result.
-The film is already making an impact as far as policy goes and the balloon industry is also changing and improving which I feel is partly due to being held to account.
-This experience has opened my eyes not only to a largely unknown and troubling conservation problem but also the power of film making.
-I am now so excited to get started on the next project!”
+The film is already making an impact as far as policy goes and the balloon industry is also changing and improving which I feel is the result of the public exposure generated by the film.
+This experience has opened my eyes not only to a largely unknown and troubling conservation problem but also the power of film making.”